 11a-11d: Not Applicable

-Don’t forget to complete the Signature Lines, by signing and dating, before mailing the Form 5500EZ to the IRS.
+Don’t forget to complete the Signature Lines before mailing the Form 5500EZ to the IRS.